emilydidthis/emilydidthis/_posts/2021-02-01-racing-thoughts.markdown

 People are hard to change, and I didn't think I could create an experience that could alter someone's internal monologue, but I could certainly provide some data to reflect on. *Racing Thoughts* is merely meant as a place to begin thinking about our self-perception.

 I'm currently working on a visualization of the responses I collected at the ITP Winter Show in 2019.
-You can see a preliminary version of the data [here](https://emilydidthis.github.io/racingthoughts/).
+You can see a preliminary version of the project [here](https://emilydidthis.github.io/racingthoughts/).